GlacioHack/xdem/doc/source/coregistration.md

 These two parameters do **not** need to be the same size.
 ```

 In this example, processing is performed sequentially.
-However, it is possible to enable multiprocessing on {class}`~xdem.coreg.BlockwiseCoreg`, the configuration is described in the advanced example.
+However, it is possible to enable multiprocessing on {class}`~xdem.coreg.BlockwiseCoreg`, the configuration is described in {doc}`Blockwise coregistration example </advanced_examples/plot_blockwise_coreg>`.

 ```{code-cell} ipython3
 blockwise = xdem.coreg.BlockwiseCoreg(xdem.coreg.NuthKaab(),